Xanderyeng/Interactive-rating-component/README.md

 ### What I learned

 Throughout this project, I gained experience in building interactive components using React and enhancing user experience with animations.
 I also learned how to structure my components for reusability and maintainability.

+Learning how to deploy a React project to GitHub pages when scaffolded with vite was very refreshing.
+Creating a yaml file which would define the sequence of creating the artifacts required to build and deploy the final project files for hosting.

 ### Continued development